arkya-art/MIDAS-Task-2021/README.md

 ### Pretrained Model and Randomly Initialized model on MNIST Dataset

 This model was trained for 10 epochs in which the train data has 938 steps per epoch and the validation dataset has 157 steps per epoch.
-We obtained a training accuracy of 99.68% after 10 epochs while on validation dataset I obtained an accuracy of 99.3%.
+I obtained a training accuracy of 99.68% after 10 epochs while on validation dataset I obtained an accuracy of 99.3%.
 I can conclude from this data that the pretrained model performs very well in terms of bias i.e. fitting the training data and in terms of variance i.e not overfitting the training dataset as resulted from a very good accuracy in validation dataset.